An alternative Telagram: how to run its own Mathx server using Docker Compose

 2. Domain Name

-Take care of the landlord's domain.
-No way.
-The domain itself is usually cheap, but with extended and incremental services, the total cost per year can be higher than the base price.
+Prepare a domain name in advance.
+There is no practical way around this.
+The domain itself is usually inexpensive, but with renewals and additional services, the total yearly cost may be higher than the base price.

 3. Old Internet connection server

-Best use hardware connection to router overRJ-45(Sighs) Also check the server local IP address on your home network, for example:
+It is best to connect the server to the router using a wired RJ-45 connection.
+Also check the local IP address of the server in your home network, for example:

 192.168.0.172